Westford, New York

 Westford is a town in Otsego County, New York, United States.
 The population was 868 at the 2010 census.
 It is southeast of Cooperstown.

 History

 The town was first settled around 1790 by pioneers from Vermont.
-However, it is claimed that the first settler in Westford was Robert Roseboom from New Jersey, who settled in what is now known at Maple Valley.
-During the 1790s, Westford received an influx of land-hungry settlers from New England who established the first churches and schools in Westford.
+However, it is claimed that the first settler in Westford was Robert Roseboom from New Jersey, who settled in what is now known as Maple Valley.
+During the 1790s, Westford received an influx of land-hungry settlers from New England, who established the first churches and schools in Westford.

 The town was established from part of the town of Worcester in 1808.

 Geography

 According to the United States Census Bureau, the town has a total area of 33.8 sqmi, of which 33.8 sqmi is land and 0.04 sqmi (0.06%) is water.

 Elk Creek drains the town, flowing southward.
 Cherry Creek in Cherry Creek Valley flows through the southwestern part of Westford.